-The 15th Annual Milwaukee River Challenge will splash into town again this Saturday, September 19th, with racing along the Menomonee
+The 17th Annual Milwaukee River Challenge splashed into town on Saturday, September 16, 2017 with racing along the Menomonee

 and Milwaukee Rivers with more than 900 participants.
 The 3-mile Challenge started at 25th and Canal Streets on the Menomonee

 River and proceeded east to the junction with the Milwaukee River, where crews navigated a 90 degree angle turn as they head north

 toward the finish line at Schlitz Park, just below Pleasant Street.
 Spectators enjoyed the race from more than a dozen bridges,